Skip to main content

 What we’re doing

-Thankfully, weeds are largely absent from the reserves and at present the eucalypts show no signs of dieback related to dry, hot conditions, such as that occurring on Nardoo Hills Reserves just 50km to the north.
+Thankfully, weeds are largely absent from the reserves and at present the eucalypts show fewer signs of dieback related to dry, hot conditions, such as that occurring on Nardoo Hills Reserves just 50 km to the north.
+Bellair also provides suitable conditions to potentially re-introduce some rare Victorian orchids.

-Foxes and cats will need to be managed on the reserves but numbers appear low as there are very few rabbits.
+Invasive species such as foxes and cats need to be managed on the reserves, but numbers appear low as there are very few rabbits.

 As well as controlling these introduced species, the best strategy to maintain the reserve's condition is fire management and increasing knowledge of Dhelkunya Wi (healing fire).
 Even when suitable conditions return, fire should only be used on very small patches to start creating a mosaic of fire-ages.